square-computersetup/square-computersetup.github.io/_pages/win-azure.md

   overlay_color: "#333"
 ---

 Before you begin the onboarding process, you need a Microsoft account created so you can sign into your computer.
 Please respond to your welcome email from IT to make sure you have one.
-Otherwise, your machine may not be able to be setup properly.
+Otherwise, your machine may not be able to be set up properly.

 [👍 I have my Microsoft Account details](/win){: .btn .btn--success .btn--large}